About the European Capital of Democracy

 What we aim to accomplish: We aim to establish a highly visible space where the citizens of Europe come together, get involved, experience new forms of real democracy in action and draw inspiration from a comprehensive programme designed to bring democracy forward and rebuild trust.
 Best democratic practice will shine under the media spotlight.

 How cities will be selected: Each city’s application must include a self-evaluation of their democratic track record and an outline for a year-long programme aimed at strengthening and broadening democratic practice.
-Based on transparent criteria, our group of experts will create a shortlist from all applicants.
+Based on transparent criteria, our Experts’ Jury will create a shortlist from all applicants.
 Finally, a jury of 10,000 citizens, representative of the European population, will select the winner.

 What cities will get: A city carrying this title will enjoy a wide range of benefits, such as an enhanced international reputation as a centre of education and innovation, the chance to host international events and meetings of leading European politicians, and of course heightened civic pride.